osbuild/osbuild.github.io/docs/user-guide/10-depsolving.md

 This is why, looking at the aforementioned [Image Descriptions](09-image-descriptions/index.md) you will see a list of packages to `exclude`, especially when a comps group is included such as `@core`.
 The group contains many packages that are not desirable or may not make sense in certain environments.

-Take the [RHEL-10.1 AMI](09-image-descriptions/00-rhel-10.1/ami.md) for example.
+Take the <a href="/docs/user-guide/image-descriptions/latest-rhel/ami/">latest RHEL AMI</a> for example.
 It includes the `@core` group and, among other things, excludes `firewalld`. `firewalld` is usually not installed on cloud instances.
 Instead, it's common for administrators to manage ports and networking through the cloud console or hypervisor.

 ### Planning and execution